HildoBijl/stepwise/shared/packages/exercise-definition/README.md

-# Exercise definitions and types
+# Exercise definition: a reducer

 ToDo: write this ReadMe file.